-In Episode 7, they started to redeem Na’s character, giving him a hilariously over-the-top Mother Teresa moment where he donated food to a needy child in the streets.
-The scene was very extra, but it did work at rehabilitating his character.
+In Episode 7, they started to redeem Na's character, giving him a hilarious Mother Teresa moment where he donated food to a needy child in the streets.
+The scene was very over-the-top, but it did work at rehabilitating his character.
 At least Chonlatee now seemed to believe Na was a Good Person.

 Then, Na was involved in some bizarre scheme, where he was asked to flirt with Chonlatee to make Tonhon jealous.
 Oddly, everyone goes along with this stupid plan, including Na himself.
 He played a big part in making Tonhon confront his feelings and even ended up confessing, effectively stealing him from Na.

 Realistically, Na would have been good for Chonlatee, a devoted rich boyfriend without any baggage, even if he was a little weird.
 Of course, Na never stood a chance in winning over Chon.
 Let’s be real, Tonhon and Chonlatee had a decade of history together, whereas Na barely knew him for weeks.